 Depending on the way your site is structured, properly establishing 301 redirects for multiple pages can be a technically complex project.
 You may wish to outsource the task to a web developer.
 However, if you’re using a CMS such as WordPress, you can most likely find numerous plugins or extensions that greatly simplify the process.

 Broken links in your website’s content can make a search bot’s job much harder and negatively impact your site’s SEO performance as well.
 To make sure your site’s links aren’t working against you, you’ll need to perform a site audit for broken links.

 Many online tools are available to perform a broken link audit.
-Some will audit the entire site while others will focus on a single page on your site.
-While some of these tools charge a fee, there are also many such as DeadLinkChecker and the W3C Link Checker that are free to use.
+Some will audit the entire site, while others will focus on a single page on your site.
+While some of these tools charge a fee, there are also many that are free to use, such as DeadLinkChecker.
 Once you have a list of broken links, you can then go through the website to fix or remove them.

 Flash is considered an outdated format for web content.
 Many mobile devices won’t even support Flash content, and if you’ve embedded text-based content or a link into a Flash file, the search engine bots will likely ignore it altogether.
-It’s better to move away entirely from Flash, many experts suggest.
+It’s better to move away entirely from Flash if possible.